Dhanush-Raj1/Customer-Churn-Project/README.md

       * Support Vector Classifier
    - Performed hyper parameter tunning using GridSearchCV to optimize and improve the performance models.
    - Evaluated the models with accuracy score and confusion matrix (percision, recall, f1 score) and selected the model with higher accuracy.
-   - Out of all the models Xgboost classifier has the highest accuracy of 81%.
+   - Out of all the algorithms used, Xgboost classifier had the highest accuracy of 81%.

 ## 5. Deployment:
-   -
+   - Developed a Flask web application to deploy the model for real-time predictions.
+   - Built both front-end and back-end components for the web app.
+   - Created a custom website where users can enter customer data and receive predictions from the model.
+   - Deployed the Flask app on local host server for easy access.